 The Amended Perceptive Credit Agreement contains certain representations and warranties, affirmative covenants, negative covenants and conditions that are customary for similar financings.
 The negative covenants restrict or limit the ability of the Company to, among other things and subject to certain exceptions contained in the Amended Perceptive Credit Agreement, incur new indebtedness; create liens on assets; engage in certain fundamental corporate changes, such as mergers or acquisitions, or changes to the Company's business activities; make certain investments or restricted payments (each as defined in the Amended Perceptive Credit Agreement); change its fiscal year; pay dividends; repay other certain indebtedness; engage in certain affiliate transactions; or enter into, amend or terminate any other agreements that have the impact of restricting the Company's ability to make loan repayments under the Amended Perceptive Credit Agreement.
 In addition, the Company must (i) at all times prior to the Maturity Date maintain a minimum cash balance of \$3.0 million; and (ii) as of the last day of each fiscal quarter commencing with the fiscal quarter ending June 30, 2021, report revenues for the trailing 12-month period that exceed the amounts set forth in the Amended Perceptive Credit Agreement, which range from \$3.8 million for the fiscal quarter ending June 30, 2021 to \$87.1 million for the fiscal quarter ending December 31, 2023.
-At March 31, 2021, the Company was in compliance with all of the covenants contained in the Amended Perceptive Credit Agreement.
+At June 30, 2021, the Company was in compliance with the cash balance covenant, but not in compliance with the revenue covenant.
+The Company obtained a written waiver from the lender with respect to the Company's failure to meet the revenue covenant for the three months ended June 30, 2021.